What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 - Rip/cut into shreds.
 The smaller the pieces, the quicker they’ll break down.

-If you still have some leftover clothes, we have a few more tips for what to do with worn out clothes that cannot be donated, resold, or upcycled in a better way.
+Wondering what to do with worn out clothes that cannot be donated, resold, or upcycled?

 - Old shirts and sweaters can be transformed into soft Christmas ornaments, Christmas trees, or reusable fabric gift wrap.

 - Sweaters can be transformed into decorative flowers.

 - Transform your old jeans into country chic placemats.

 - You can even make sculptures from discarded clothes.